tldr-pages/tldr/pages/windows/scoop-bucket.md

 # scoop bucket

-> A bucket is an application repository.
+> A bucket is Git repository containing files which describe how scoop installs applications.
-> Some buckets are already known to scoop, so you don't have to provide an url.
+> If Scoop doesn't know where the bucket is located we have to specify its repository location.
 > More information: <https://github.com/lukesampson/scoop/wiki/Buckets>.

 - List all buckets currently in use: